GuYc531/trino-postgres-data-pipeline/README.md

 # trino-postgres-data-pipeline

 In this task, I was asked to deploy a docker compose with postgres database and trino as his query engine.
-Also to build a pipeline which will insert incremental data and create an aggrigation table.
+Also, to build a pipeline which will insert incremental data and create an aggregation table.

 ## assumptions